Themis3000/lazy_db/README.md

 Key            | any              | The key for the database entry.
 NUL            | 1                | Marks the end of the key.
 This is necessary since string keys don't have a set size.
 Content length | content_int_size | An integer (little endian) depicting the length of the content (including the content type).
 Defaults to 4 bytes long.
 This is the end to what is considered the "header" for the entry
-Content type   | 1                | Marks if the content is a string, int, list, or dict.
+Content type   | 1                | Marks if the content is a string, int, list, dict, or bytes.
 Content        | Content length   | Stores the content

 #### Content type labels